rachelschoen/web-scrapping/README.md

 # web-scrapping

+## Background

+You’re now ready to take on a full web-scraping and data analysis project.
+You’ve learned to identify HTML elements on a page, identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
+You’ve also learned to scrape various types of information.
+These include HTML tables and recurring elements, like multiple news articles on a webpage.

 **Step 1:** Visit the Website.
 Use automated browsing to visit the Mars news site.
 Inspect the page to identify which elements to scrape.

 **Step 2:** Scrape the Website.
 Create a Beautiful Soup object and use it to extract text elements from the website.